+Welcome to KeystoneJS!
 This quick start guide will get you up and running in just a few minutes.
-Let's build a simple todo app with a fresh install of Keystone 5!
+Let's build a simple Todo app with a fresh install of Keystone!

 - MongoDB >= 4.x: MongoDB is a powerful NoSQL document storage database.

-- Postgres >= 9.x: PostgreSQL is an open source relational database that uses the SQL language.
+- PostgreSQL >= 9.x: PostgreSQL is an open source relational database that uses the SQL language.

-To create a new KeystoneJS application, run the following commands in your terminal:
+To create a new Keystone application, run the following command in your terminal:

 You'll be prompted with a few questions: